rwk506/CrashCatcher/README.md

 <b>Insurance Companies</b>: With drivers recording millions of hours of video weekly, it becomes necessary to only save video as necessary.
 Automatically screening dashcam footage for anomalous events is an easy way to reduce storage costs and to save video relevant to their clients' insurance rates.

-<b>Police Departments</b>:Dashcam footage from patrol generates more data than most police departments are equipped to handle, and is often deleted at regular intervals.
+<b>Police Departments</b>: Dashcam footage from patrol generates more data than most police departments are equipped to handle, and is often deleted at regular intervals.
 If specific footage from the road is needed weeks or months later for a case, this can be a problem.
 Automatic screening for accidents can reduce the effort needed to retain relevant footage.

 <b>Legal Proceedings</b>: Video evidence is often persuasive in investigating the reliability of testimony and in determining who is at-fault in an accident.
 Automatic Accident Detection will save time and energy when searching for footage relevant to the investigation at hand.